Nick-Corona/MLB-Standings/README.md

 This is not the complete season standings, only through today September 9th 2020.

 (Due to the data file being too large Github does not allow me to upload it.
-The only way to obtain the data is to run the "full season scraper.ipynb"
+The only way to obtain the data is to run the "full season scraper.ipynb"/"full season scraper.py"